 Lithium Polymer batteries on the other hand, are highly flexible and robust.
 But they’re highly costly and suffer from charging issues.

-So, keeping these things in mind, you have to choose a power bank that’s meeting your needs.
+So, keeping these things in mind, how to choose a power bank that’s meeting your needs.

 The only thing that will help you in case your power bank stops working is the warranty you’ll get it.
 If your power bank has a warranty, it will be repaired or replaced.
 Otherwise, you’ll have to buy a new one.
 Always register the product you buy on the company website to ensure it’s original.
 Now a days some companies give extra freebies on registration.

-So, make sure your power bank comes with a warranty and avoid duplicate brands.
+So, make sure your portable power bank comes with a warranty and avoid duplicate brands.